 Clearly, sellers need much more help with sales motivation than other professionals!

 Professional Self-Help for Sales Motivation

-Secondly, I doubt many people would be surprised to learn that salespeople, not doctors, nurses, or even lawyers, struggle with call reluctance.
+I doubt many people would be surprised to learn that salespeople, not doctors, nurses, or lawyers, struggle with call reluctance.
 After all, why wouldn’t we?
 How many people hang up sellers?
 Contrarily, how often do clients no-show for meetings with their lawyer, doctor, or nurse?
 Relatively few, I suspect.
-Even I’m reluctant to talk with salespeople who call my office.
-Most want to enlighten me on their mind-blowing new solutions to every conceivable issue.
+Even I am reluctant to talk with salespeople who call my office.
+Most want to enlighten me on their mind-blowing, new solutions to every conceivable problem.
 Clearly, the sales audience needs better self-help material.
 I am certainly not suggesting these videos and books don’t offer dejected, beaten-down salespeople much-needed hope.
 Instead, what I’m suggesting is that fundamental change is needed if we are to truly transform our profession.
 I believe salespeople deserve the same respect other professionals enjoy AND to get paid.

 Selling as a Service

 However, this requires both a change in heart and a change in tactics.
 We all know the statistics about the power shift in buyer/seller relationships.
 But in case you don’t, I will illustrate the point.
 We don’t need salespeople telling customers about their products and services.
 So, does that mean, as Brian de Haaf noted in his blog “Why This CEO Will Never Hire Another Salesperson” that the entire profession is dead?
 Absolutely not.
 What it does mean is that the sales profession must evolve.
 Sellers must start bringing true value to their customers.
 It is time to cease cajoling prospects into buying things that bring little or no real value.